-Turbidity is a measure of the cloudness of the water.
+\Turbidity is a measure of the cloudiness of the water.
 It is tested because it is a good indicator of the effectiveness of the filtration system.
-Our highest single turbidity must always be below 1 NTU.
-The regulations require that 96% of the turbidity samples collected have measurements below 0.3 NTU.
-(Note that TT is dependent upon filtration method: conventional, 0.3 NTU; slow sand, 1.0 NTU; or datomaceous earth filtration, 1.0 NTU.)
-Although the month as indicated in the Date column was the month when we had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation.
-The highest measurement of the monthly average distribution results for the year occurred as indicated in the table.
-The level presented represents the 90th percentile of the 30 sites tested.
-A percentile is a value on a scale of 100 that indicates the indicates that it is equal or both percentile is equal to 0 or greater than 90% of the opper values detected in Batavia.
+Our highest single turbidity measurement for the year occurred as indicated in the table.
+State regulations require that turbidity must always be below 1 NTU.
+The regulations require that 98% of the turbidity samples collected have measurements below 0.3 NTU.
+(Note that TT is dependent upon filtration method: conventional, 0.8 NTU; slow sand, 1.0 NTU; or diatomaceous earth filtration, 1.0 NTU.)
+Although the month as indicated in the Date column was the month when we had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. \The highest measurement of the monthly average distribution results for the year occurred as indicated in the table. \The level presented the 90th percentile of the 30 steet setset.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal or below it.
+The 90th percentile is equal to or greater than 90% of the copper values detected in Batavia.
 Thirty samples were collected in 2019.
-The Action Level of 1.3 ppm for copper was not exceeded at any of the sites tested.
-The level listed represents the 90th percentile of the 30 samples collected in 2019.
-The Action Level for lead was 0 of the 30 sites tested.
-The samples are less than or equal to 0.3 NTU.
-Water containing more than 20 ppm of sodium should not be used for drinking by people on moderately restricted sodium diets.
-This level represents the hightest locational running annual average calculated from data collected.
+The Action Level of 1.3 ppm for copper was not exceeded at any of the sites tested. \The level listed represents the 90th percentile of the 30 samples collected in 2019.
+The Action Level for lead of 0.015ppm was not exceeded at any of the sites tested. \Water containing more than 270 ppm of sodium should not be used for drinking by people on moderately restricted sodium diets. \This level represents the highest locational running annual average calculated from data collected.